Milan Design Week 2025

 Her advice on reuse?

-- Taking the time to co-construct
+- Take the time to co-construct

-"We don't choose materials from a catalog.
-But we are involved in the technical decision-making process throughout the production process.
+We don't choose materials from a catalog.
+Instead, we're involved in the technical decision-making process throughout the production process.
 This implies co-construction.
-Made-to-measure products don't just come off the shelf.
+Made-to-measure is not something you find on the shelf.

 It requires adaptability and taking the time to source.